4rlenrey/Notes/Cybersecurity.md

 - **Brute force** - A method of trying all the possibilities until the solution to a problem is found

 - **Spoofing** - Impersonating another host

+## Pentesting

+Average pentester follows these steps when working:
+1. Reconnaissance
+    - Here you mostly try to gain as much information about your target as possible.
+OSINT skills are really useful in this part of pentesting.
+It's good to know things like google dorking etc.
+2. Scanning
+    - Here, you scan your target.
+You can look for possibly vulnerable configurations etc. Tools like nmap, dirbuster, metasploit, Burp Suite can be really useful.
+3. Gaining Access
+    - Here you basically put the info you gained to some good use.
+You try to use those vulnerabilities you've noticed to take the control over target's system.
+4. Privilege Escalation
+    - Often you don't get instantly admin privileges.
+Because it's desired, we want to try to get those.
+That can help us take control over this system.
+5. Covering Tracks
+    - Here you clean the mess you've made.
+You can do stuff like clearing logs, removing files/folders you've created.
+6. Reporting
+    - Considered to be one of the most boring parts.
+Here you write a report about your actions. _(If you're doing it legally ofc)_

 ## Authentication